muc-fluechtlingsrat/bamf-asylgeschaeftsstatistik/bin/datawrapper/README.md

 ### For 2020 2021 charts

 1. Create folder
-1. create (fork?) them all
+1. Add country list to config.php, and for each country:
+2. Copy two charts (not sure what fork would be doing)
-2. into their folder
+2. move their folder
 3. change data source
-4. change title
+4. change title.
+Then for all
 5. get ids
 6. publish